isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 There are domains, such as some hard-real-time systems (think airplane controls) where (without additional tool support) exception handling is not sufficiently predictable from a timing perspective.
 There the `is_valid()` technique must be used.
 In such cases, check `is_valid()` consistently and immediately to simulate [RAII](#Rr-raii).

-**Alternative**: If you feel tempted to use some "post-constructor initialization" or "two-stage initialization" idiom, try not to do that.
+**Alternative**: If you feel tempted to use some “post-constructor initialization” or “two-stage initialization” idiom, try not to do that.
 If you really have to, look at [factory functions](#Rc-factory).

 ##### Note